nio-blocks/simulator/README.md

 [{} {} {} {} {} ...]
 ```

+#### FileGenerator

+Creates signals as defined by a json file.
+The file must be a list of dictionaries where each dictionary is a nio Signal.

+Each call to generate_signals will return a randomly selected signal from the list loaded in from the json file.

+##### Properties

+-   **signals_file**: The location of the file containing a list of signals.
+It can be an absolute file location, relative to the root project directory or relative to the block path.

+##### Output

+Each output signal will be equivalent to a dictionary pulled in from the `signals_file`.

 ## Triggers

 A Trigger's job is to determine when signals should be generated and notified.